nimh-sfim/rtPupilPhase/README.md

 ## Running the code

+### Real-time experiment

 Once you have the environment set up, the code can be easily run from a command-line interface.
-For example, the real-time pupillometry task can be run using the default parameters from Kronemer et al., 2024 with the command:
+For example, the real-time pupillometry task can be run using the default parameters from Kronemer et al., 2024 (listed in Table 1 of the manuscript) with the command:

 ```bash
 python3 rtPupilPhase.py